behnazkhoshnood/Nonogram-puzzle/README.md

 - Sometimes the browser doesn't open the site but after reloading the page it workes properly.

 ## **Deployment**

-Following steps has been taken to deploy Tadig restaurant website on GitHub pages;
+Following steps has been taken to deploy Nanogram puzzle website on GitHub pages;

 1. Go to GitHub and click on repository [behnazkhoshnood /